CosimoRulli/emvb/README.md

 ### Requirements

-As our code heavily relies on AVX512 instructions, you need an AVX512-capable machine to run this code.
+As our code heavily relies on AVX512 instructions, to run it you need a CPU with available AVX512 instructions.

 ### Installation

-- Make sure to have the Math Kernel Library ( [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html#gs.5pn8i4) ) installed on your machine and set the ```MKLROOT``` env variable to point to the installation directory.
+- Make sure to have the Math Kernel Library ([MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html#gs.5pn8i4)) installed on your machine and set the ```MKLROOT``` env variable to point to the installation directory.

 - Clone the repo using the ```--recursive``` flag.
 - Run